Activists ramp up pressure on Twitter advertisers, say Musk 'was lying from the beginning'

 The Stop Toxic Twitter coalition said that Musk had promised advertisers that Twitter would review its approach to reinstating banned accounts and had promised that the organisation would establish a new content management council.
 However, as of Monday, no such council has been established

-As the new Chief Twit Elon Musk welcomed back to Twitter the formerly banned Donald Trump, Ye a.k.a., Kanye West, a coalition of civil rights activists on Monday urgent advertisers to issue statements about pulling their ads off the social media platform.
+As the new Chief Twit Elon Musk welcomed back to Twitter the formerly banned Donald Trump and Ye a.k.a., Kanye West, a coalition of civil rights activists on Monday urged advertisers to issue statements about pulling their ads off the social media platform.

-The Stop Toxic Twitter coalition said that Musk had promised advertisers that Twitter would review its approach to reinstating banned accounts and had promised that the organisation would establish a new content management council.
+The Stop Toxic Twitter coalition said Musk had promised advertisers Twitter would review its approach to reinstating banned accounts and had promised that the organisation would establish a new content management council.

 However, as of Monday, no such council has been established.